bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 The node has the following inputs:

-- text_prompt - Your text prompt
+- prompt - Your text prompt

 The node has the following parameters: